httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 This memo establishes a registry for parameters used by the "Crypto-Key" header field under the "Hypertext Transfer Protocol (HTTP) Parameters" grouping.
-The "Hypertext Transfer Protocol (HTTP) Encryption Parameters" operates under an "Specification Required" policy [RFC5226].
+The "Hypertext Transfer Protocol (HTTP) Crypto-Key Parameters" operates under an "Specification Required" policy [RFC5226].

 Entries in this registry are expected to include the following information: